Tips for Living Green

 De Neve Plaza Acacia, Birch, Cedar, Dogwood, Evergreen, and Fir

 De Neve Gardenia and Holly, Sproul Cove and Landing

 Electronics and Appliances

-Unplug: This reduces the amount of “vampire electricity,” the energy appliances suck even when off.
-Power strips make this more convenient; one switch eliminates all power.
-Try “smart” power strips that shut down products that go into standby mode.
+Unplug: This reduces the amount of “vampire electricity,” that energy appliances suck even when they are turned off.
 Computers, televisions, and DVRs use the most electricity when off but still plugged in.
+Power strips make this more convenient by using one switch to eliminate all power.
+Try smart power strips that shut down products that go into standby mode.

 Change your settings: Adjust your computer settings to energy-saving options